-- a) Conduct a heat study of Carrboro to identify urban heat islands to determine where native planting programs can be strategically located.
-Establish parameters within the Land Use Ordinance to mitigate the urban heat island effects in priority areas. - Partner with nonprofit partners and research groups to learn best practices for preservation and determine how and where to plant and maintain native trees and plants to create greenspaces for shading and additional environmental and mental benefits.
-While identifying priority areas, incorporate data of energy burden on households or businesses, because these buildings will benefit from natural shading. - Parameters in the land use ordinance can include maintaining and increasing existing canopy.
-Revisit identification of priority areas as development and plantings occur. - b) Work with local groups and organizations to support and expand a native pollinators program that provides technical assistance on native planting for Carrboro residents (renters and homeowners) and business owners (CCAP).
+A Conduct a heat study of Carrboro to identify urban heat islands to determine where native planting programs can be strategically located.
+Establish parameters within the Land Use Ordinance to mitigate the urban heat island effects in priority areas.

+Partner with nonprofit partners and research groups to learn best practices for preservation and determine how and where to plant and maintain native trees and plants to create greenspaces for shading and additional environmental and mental benefits.
+While identifying priority areas, incorporate data of energy burden on households or businesses, because these buildings will benefit from natural shading.

+Parameters in the land use ordinance can include maintaining and increasing existing canopy.
+Revisit identification of priority areas as development and plantings occur.

-"In residential communities, we use chemicals for lawn care.
-We can move people away from lawns and move them to pollinator friendly plantings.
-We can go to a strategy of native plantings [...and] educate people on how to care for the lawn." - Task Force Member
+"In residential ares, we use chemicals for lawn care.
+We can move people away from lawns and towards pollinator friendly plantings.
+We can go to a strategy of native plantings [...and] educate people on how to care for the lawn." - Task Force Idea